-This renovated old movie theatre, in Silom, has a lot of character, complete with old film memorabilia from Thai movies.
-Fun place to stay.
+This renovated old movie theatre in Silom, has a lot of character.
+Complete with old film memorabilia from Thai movies, it’s a fun place to stay!
 Don’t think dusty old cinema though, this place is modern, clean and fresh with a variety of beds.
-For families, the family room for 6 people is amazing value for money.
+For families, the six bed family room is amazing value for money.
 You can choose between having a double bed and 4 bunk beds or 6 bunk beds, perfect for a backpacking family or a group of friends!

 Best Hostels in Bangkok with Swimming Pools